 First, metal expansion joints can be called metallic expansion joints, industrial metal expansion joints, exhaust metal expansion joints, metal pipe expansion joints, metal joints, and metal pipeline expansion joints.
-Furthermore, they are helpful for thermal expansion and movement in pipelines.
-Additionally, they consist of different parts.
+Furthermore, they are helpful for thermal expansion, movement, and offsets in pipelines.
+Additionally, they consist of a few different parts.

-Various sectors use tie rods, such as energy production, paper, chemical, water treatment, oil, and gas.
-Choosing if a tie rod is needed depends on the application.
-Also, tie rods are selected according to the three basic types of movement: axial, angular, and lateral.
-Therefore, they also use various sectors, like energy production, paper, chemical, water treatment, oil, and gas.
+Choosing what kind of tie rod is needed depends on the application and the movement.
+Additionally, tie rods are selected according to the three basic types of movement: axial, angular, and lateral.

-We can offer any size of expansion joint, as well as most materials and accessories.
-Don’t hesitate to get in touch with us for a quote.
+We can provide almost any size of expansion joint and most materials and accessories.
+So don’t hesitate to send us an RFQ.

 Metallic Expansion Joints

-In short, a metallic expansion joint by itself accommodates axial, longitudinal, and angular movements in a pipeline, ducts, and vessels.
-The addition of accessories to a metallic expansion joint increases the complexity but also its capabilities.
-In addition, the accessories for the expansion joints include liners, weld ends, flanges, collars, hollow reinforcing rings, solid root rings, equalizing rings, control rods, limit rods, and tie rods.
+A metallic expansion joint by itself accommodates axial, longitudinal, and angular movements in pipelines, ducts, and vessels.
+However, the addition of accessories to a metallic expansion joint increases the complexity and capabilities.
+Further, the accessories for the expansion joints include liners, weld ends, flanges, collars, hollow reinforcing rings, solid root rings, equalizing rings, control rods, limit rods, and tie rods.

-In brief, when you can’t use a rubber or fabric expansion joint, you could use several types of metal joints.
+In brief, when you can’t use a rubber or fabric expansion joint, a metal joint could be an option.
 Furthermore, some of the most common types of expansion joints are round and rectangle expansion joints, single expansion joints, formed metal bellows, laminated bellows expansion joints, expansion compensators, universal expansion joints, externally pressurized expansion joints, and bellows pump connectors.

 Single Metal Expansion Joints